nfdi4plants/ARC-Symposium/OMERO_ARC_Interoperability/README.md

 #### Introduction

-In this project we explore the interoperability between OMERO and ARC via RO-Crate.
+In this project we explore the interoperability between [OMERO](https://www.openmicroscopy.org/omero/) and [ARC](https://nfdi4plants.github.io/nfdi4plants.knowledgebase/core-concepts/arc/) via RO-Crate.
 The project involves parsing an RO-Crate file from of an ARC and adding the necessary metadata(key-value pairs) with contextual metadata into OMERO as omero key-value pairs.
+Here we explore simple prototype/workflow to achieve this interoperability.

 ### Methodology